sol-eng/singularity-rstudio/README.md

 Further details with up-to-date information can be found in [slurm-singularity-exec](slurm-singularity-exec.md ).

 In order to install and configure the SPANK plugin for singularity specifically for our use case, please use the plugin in the subfolder [slurm-singularity-exec](slurm-singularity-exec).
-Before building and installing, please

-* replace in `singularity-exec-conf.tmpl`
-   * `/efs/singularity/containers` by `container-path`
-   * `/efs` by any storage path you want to have available within the container (if not necessary, please remove `/efs`)
-   * `/scratch` by `scratch-path`
-   * the remaining options should remain unchanged.
-The `path=` variables will create the bind mounts for the container:
-      * `/sys` for cgroups support
-      * `/var/run/munge`, `/etc/munge` and `/run/munge` for munge support
-      * `/var/spool/slurmd` to allow submitting jobs from within the container

-* replace in `slurm-singularity-wrapper.sh`
-   * `/usr/bin/singularity` with the full path to the singularity binary or the appropriate `ml`/`module` commands to load the module

-Once done, simply run (with admin rights).
+For a typical AWS ParallelCluster installation you simply would run

 ```
-make install
+cmake -S . -B build -D CMAKE_INSTALL_PREFIX=/opt/slurm -DINSTALL_PLUGSTACK_CONF=ON
+cmake --build build --target install
 ```

-Please note: Any of the above modifications can be done later on as well.

 Once the plugin is installed, please restart `slurmctld` via